0xcert/docs/framework/v2/api/ethereum-connectors.md

 - `DeployAssetLedgerOrder`
 - `DeployValueLedgerOrder`

-Then we have `AssetSetOperatorOrder` of which primary function is similar as deploy order which is to delegate the execution to someone else in exchange for tokens.
+Then we have `AssetSetOperatorOrder` and `DappValueApproveOrder` of which primary function is similar as deploy order which is to delegate the execution to someone else in exchange for tokens.
 Enabling meta transaction (no eth operation).
 The flow for this order is:

 1. The address (`owner`) that wants to set an operator is the one that creates the order.
 2. Owner generates the order claim and signs it (`sign` function).